cookiecoop/LearningGerman/README.md

 # LearningGerman
 A small script to study german words from json files

-To run: python test.py json-file-name
+To run: python3 test.py page
+ex: python3 test.py page1

 Use left/right arrow to select the button.